Excel Wildcard Characters

 Replace With: “Wallstreet Mojo”

-Like this, by using excel wildcard characters we can match partial data and get the job done.
+Like this, by using wildcard characters, we can match partial data and get the job done.